Chart Color Schemes

 Population

-Based on analysis of ABS population updates for Woodville South, its estimated population is around 3,628 as of Nov 2025.
-This reflects an increase of 164 people since the 2021 Census, which reported a population of 3,464.
-The change is inferred from AreaSearch's estimation of resident population at 3,614 following examination of ABS' latest ERP data release (June 2024), along with validation of 16 new addresses since the Census date.
-This level of population results in a density ratio of 2,468 persons per square kilometer, placing Woodville South in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, Woodville South has demonstrated resilient growth patterns with a compound annual growth rate of 2.4%, outpacing its SA3 area.
-Population growth was primarily driven by overseas migration contributing approximately 56% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the Woodville South statistical area's population is estimated at around 3,624 as of Nov 2025.
+This reflects an increase of 160 people (4.6%) since the 2021 Census, which reported a population of 3,464 people.
+The change is inferred from the resident population of 3,499 estimated by AreaSearch following examination of the latest ERP data release by the ABS in Jun 2024 and an additional 16 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,465 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Over the past decade, Woodville South has demonstrated resilient growth patterns with a compound annual growth rate of 2.4%, outpacing the SA3 area.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 56% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023, with adjustments made using weighted aggregation methods from LGA to SA2 levels.
-Considering projected demographic shifts, above median population growth is projected for Woodville South, with an expected increase of 814 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 26.1% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+As we examine future population trends, an above median population growth is projected for statistical areas across the nation, with Woodville South expected to expand by 822 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 26.5% in total over the 17 years.

 Frequently Asked Questions - Population